Everything You Need To Know About Loading Dock Rules

 Report And Take Caution With Any Rain or Water Leaks

 Reporting anything that is out of the ordinary is important when it comes to safety.
 Simple maintenance fixes should be reported as soon as they are recognized and dealt with accordingly!
-Be sure to talk to all employees about the importance of reporting any maintenance fixes, including and especially any leaks that might make your floor slippery or.
+Be sure to talk to all employees about the importance of reporting any maintenance fixes, including and especially any leaks that might make your floor slippery.

 Use Caution When Moving Dock Plates

-All employees should always use caution when it comes to working around machinery, loading docks, equipment, and other higher risk situations.
+All employees should always use caution when it comes to working around machinery, loading docks, equipment, and other higher-risk situations.

 Don't Run On or Around Loading Docks or Loading Dock Machinery (Fork Lifts, etc.)

-Remember to slow down when moving around your loading dock area – walking while you are on or around loading docks and loading dock equipment can prevent many accidents from happening, all you have to do is just use extra caution.
+Remember to slow down when moving around your loading dock area – walking while you are on or around loading docks and loading dock equipment can prevent many accidents from happening.
+All you have to do is just use extra caution.

 Keep a Safe Distance from Loading Dock Edges